pinecone-io/canopy/README.md

 > more information about the Core Library usage can be found in the [Library Documentation](docs/library.md)

-2. **Resin Service** - a service that wraps the **Resin Core** and exposes it as a REST API.
-The service is built on top of FastAPI and Uvicorn and can be easily deployed in production.
+2. **Resin Service** - a webservice that wraps the **Resin Core** and exposes it as a REST API.
+The service is built on top of FastAPI, Uvicorn and Gunicorn and can be easily deployed in production.

 > For the complete documentation please go to: [#TODO: LINK](link.link.com)